influous/influous/README.md

 ### Heya!
 I'm Toby. 👋

-- 👾 Postgraduate IT student passionate about DevOps, infrastructure, and automation
+- 👾 Postgraduate IT engineer passionate about infrastructure and automation
 - 🌱 Looking to help out at [#hacktoberfest](https://github.com/topics/hacktoberfest)

 #### Tinkering With: